JetBrains/guide/site/java/tips/auto-complete-stream-api/index.md

   - title: (video) Good Old Stream API - JetBrains Technology Day for Java
     href: "https://www.youtube.com/watch?v=nklbYYQpQi8"
 video: "https://youtu.be/sqt9iiyrpCg"
+callToAction:
+  {
+    url: "/java/tips/debugging-streams/",
+    message: "IntelliJ IDEA has a powerful debugger specifically for Java Streams.
+Check it out!", }
 ---

 You don't need to type 'stream()', let IntelliJ IDEA do it for you.

+{% cta %}